stm32-rs/stm32f1xx-hal/README.md

 You will also need a debug probe, for example an [stlink v3 mini](https://www.st.com/en/development-tools/stlink-v3mini.html) for programming and debugging.
-(There are many different STLink probes out there, all of them _should_ work fine with this instructions given here, other JTAG or SWD debug probes will work as well but will need different software or configuration)
+(There are many different STLink probes out there, all of them _should_ work fine with this instructions given here, other JTAG or SWD debug probes will work as well but will need different software or configuration).

 ### Installing software